TritonDataCenter/rfd/rfd/0150/README.md

 - [create a triton-grafana image](https://jira.joyent.us/browse/MANTA-3992)
 - sdcadm setup and upgrade support, being done as part of the above tickets
 - UFDS-based reverse proxy auth for the grafana zone.

-TODO:
-- exclude nat zones, is that done already?
-- sapi tunable for how long to store metrics

 ### M2: Manta service design